CapAsdour/News_hi_News/README.md

 # ✔️ Flutter News App

-A Flutter app based on the design of the News App, created by *Achmad Rizki Nur Fauzie*,
+A Flutter app based on the design of the News App, created by *Asit Kumar*,

 ## Features
 - Responsive Apps